jimniels/blog/_posts/2013-02-19-teamcolors.md

 tags: design-process
 ---

+**Update:** Team Colors 2.0 is out!
+You can see it live at it’s original url [teamcolors.ar90.com](team-colors) or read the blog post about it “[Team Colors 2.0](http://jim-nielsen.com/blog/posts/teamcolors-2-0)”.

 I recently participated in the [Arc90 Hackathon][hackathon].
 I originally volunteered for a different project as part of a team, but due to scheduling conflicts my team disbanded.
 I was left with the option to work on a solo project, which resulted in [Team Colors][team-colors]: a single-page website that serves as a reference for HEX values for professional sport teams:

 ![Screenshot of Team Colors, an Arc90 Hackathon Project]({{ site.imageurl }}/2013/team-colors.png)